Captain America: The First Avenger: Plot

-In the present day, scientists in the Arctic uncover an old, frozen aircraft.
-In March 1942, Nazi lieutenant general Johann Schmidt and his men steal a mysterious relic called the Tesseract, which possesses untold godly powers, from the town of Tønsberg in German-occupied Norway.
+In the present day, scientists in the Arctic uncover an old aircraft with someone frozen inside and a circular shield.
+In March 1942, during World War II, Nazi lieutenant general and Hydra leader Johann Schmidt steals a mysterious relic called the Tesseract, which possesses untold godly powers, from the town of Tønsberg in German-occupied Norway.

-In New York City, Steve Rogers is rejected for World War II military recruitment due to his various health and physical problems.
-While attending an exhibition of future technologies with his best friend, Sgt.
-James "Bucky" Barnes, Rogers again attempts to enlist.
-Overhearing Rogers' conversation with Barnes about representing his country in the war, Dr. Abraham Erskine allows Rogers to enlist.
-He is recruited into the Strategic Scientific Reserve as part of a "super-soldier" experiment under Erskine, Colonel Chester Phillips, and British MI6 agent Peggy Carter.
-Phillips is unconvinced by Erskine's claims that Rogers is the right person for the procedure but relents after seeing Rogers jump on a grenade to save his comrades, unaware that it is a test.
-The night before the treatment, Erskine reveals to Rogers that Schmidt underwent the procedure prematurely and suffered permanent side-effects.
+In New York City, Steve Rogers is rejected for U.S. Army recruitment due to his small stature and poor health.
+While attending the Stark Expo, an event held by famous engineer Howard Stark, Rogers attempts to enlist again.
+Overhearing Rogers tell his best friend, James "Bucky" Barnes, that he wants to fight for his country, Dr. Abraham Erskine allows Rogers to enlist.
+He is recruited into the Strategic Scientific Reserve as part of a "super-soldier" experiment under Erskine, Stark, Colonel Chester Phillips, and British MI6 agent Peggy Carter.
+Phillips is not convinced by Erskine's claims that Rogers is the right person for the procedure until Rogers selflessly jumps on a grenade as part of a test.
+Erskine reveals to Rogers that he was a scientist under Schmidt, until the latter took a prototype version of the super-soldier formula that gave him superhuman strength but painfully changed his appearance.

-Schmidt and Dr. Arnim Zola harness the energies of the Tesseract, intending to use the power to fuel Zola's inventions, mounting an offensive that will change the world.
-Schmidt discovers Erskine's location and sends assassin Heinz Kruger to kill him.
-Erskine subjects Rogers to the super-soldier treatment, injecting him with a special serum and dosing him with "vita-rays".
-After Rogers emerges from the experiment taller and more muscular, an undercover Kruger kills Erskine and flees with a vial of the serum.
-Rogers pursues and captures Kruger, but the assassin avoids interrogation by committing suicide with a cyanide capsule.
-With Erskine dead and his super-soldier formula lost, U.S. Senator Brandt has Rogers tour the nation in a colorful costume as "Captain America" to promote war bonds while scientists study him and attempt to reverse-engineer the formula.
-In 1943, while on tour in Italy performing for active servicemen, Rogers learns that Barnes' unit was MIA in a battle against Schmidt's forces.
-Refusing to believe that Barnes is dead, Rogers has Carter and engineer Howard Stark fly him behind enemy lines to mount a solo rescue attempt.
-Rogers infiltrates the fortress of Schmidt's Hydra division, freeing Barnes and the other prisoners.
-Rogers confronts Schmidt, who removes a mask to reveal a red, skull-like visage that earned him the sobriquet "the Red Skull".
-Schmidt escapes and Rogers returns to base with the freed soldiers.
+Schmidt and Dr. Arnim Zola harness the energies of the Tesseract to fuel Zola's inventions and Hydra's planned worldwide offensive.
+Schmidt discovers Erskine's location and sends an assassin, Heinz Kruger, to kill him.
+Erskine and Stark put Rogers through the super-soldier treatment, injecting him with the formula and dosing him with "vita-rays".
+After Rogers emerges from the experiment taller and more muscular, Kruger kills Erskine and flees with the last vial of the formula.
+Rogers pursues and captures Kruger, but the assassin avoids interrogation by killing himself with a cyanide capsule.
+The vial is destroyed during the chase.
+With Erskine dead and his formula lost, U.S. Senator Brandt has Rogers tour the nation as "Captain America" to promote war bonds while scientists study his blood and attempt to reverse-engineer the formula.
+In 1943, while on tour in Italy performing for active servicemen, Rogers learns that Barnes's unit is MIA following a battle against Schmidt's forces.
+Rogers has Carter and Stark fly him behind enemy lines to mount a rescue.
+Rogers infiltrates Schmidt's fortress, frees Barnes and the other prisoners, and confronts Schmidt.
+The latter escapes, but first he removes a mask to reveal his red, skull-like visage that has earned him the sobriquet "Red Skull".